Feeds:

 You’ll grow old, the text seems to concede to the redeemed generation, the stink of Babylon still stuck to their feet but freedom in their gaze.
 This will not last, it too will have its conclusion as it has known too its genesis in your days.
 But they, your own, will live on gloriously.
 Publicly.
 Like stubbornly beautiful flowers they will push through dirt and soil and rock and display their beautiful heads, while nations startle and wonder.

-They’ll hang around, these heirs, these blessed ones, these children aborning, even this grand- and great-grandchildren whom your rescued arms will not cradle.
+They’ll hang around, these heirs, these blessed ones, these children aborning, even these grand- and great-grandchildren whom your rescued arms will not cradle.
 I am not finished with you.

 Read Full Post »